mogria/3source/README.md

 * Go into the repo

         % cd www

+* Download all the necessary docker containers

+        % ./update-docker-images.sh

 * Setup development tools.
 To develop this project `artisan`, `composer`, `npm`, `gulp` and `bower` are required.
   You can either create some aliases (Option 1), you can use [direnv] (Option 2, recommended), add the bin directory to your own path (Option 3, suboptimal), or do nothing and just type `bin/npm` if you want to use the tools.